flyhighlikesky/Deportivo-Alaves-Financial-Analytics/README.md

 The final Power BI report transforms the underlying analysis into an interactive decision-support dashboard.

-The report evaluates the season through five perspectives:
+The report evaluates the season through four perspectives:

 - Executive performance
 - Squad and tactical performance
 - Recruitment and financial analysis
 - Match and opponent analysis
-- Final review and investment implications

 Dashboard screenshots are provided in the repository, while the Power BI file contains the interactive report.